 According the charts and graphs folks, 2015 has a good chance of being the hottest year on record.
-You can try to digest the science (El Niño, you minx!), or you can stock up on the gear you’ll need to keep you and your kids from melting into puddles of sticky exhaustion 30 minutes after getting to the beach or park.
+You can try to digest the science (El Niño, you minx!), or you can stock up on the kids gear you’ll need to keep cool during hot weather — and keep you and your kids from melting into puddles of sticky exhaustion 30 minutes after getting to the beach or park.
 Because, solving climate change is on everyone, but not bringing home crabby kids who look like lobsters?
 That’s all on you.

 Geleeo Stroller Cooling Pad